 Here the path will become a lot rockier.
 You will have to do quite a bit of climbing to get down the to the bottom.
 The distance from the top down to the blue fire is 800 meters.
 During our climb down we took a few wrong turns but quickly corrected our mistakes and were back on the path.

 The blue fire can only be seen in two places in the world, here and Iceland.
-The blue fire is ignited sulfuric gas that is caused by extreme temperatures of over 600°C.
+The blue flame is ignited sulfuric gas that is caused by extreme temperatures of over 600°C.

 Once you’ve witnessed the blue fire you can descend just a bit further and walk to the edge of the lake.
 We missed it, started to hike back up, then came back down to see it and were super disappointed.
-In the complete darkness you won’t see anything and the real beauty of the lake is from the sunrise spot anyways.
+In the complete darkness you won’t see anything.
+The real beauty of the Ijen crater lake is from the sunrise spot anyways.

 Now I know what you’re thinking, was seeing the blue fire really worth the extra climb and waking up at midnight?
-It’s a tough question to answer because we were happy that we got to see it but we also feel that if we missed out of witnessing the blue fire it would have been fine.
+It’s a tough question to answer.
+While we were happy that we got to see the ijen crater blue fire, we also would have been fine no witnessing it.

-After you’ve seen the blue fire and climbed back up to where you started you will continue a short ways down the original path and then turn left.
+After seeing the blue fire, climb back up to where you started.
+From there, you will continue a short ways down the original path and then turn left.

-Start climbing up from there for about another 30 minutes.
-Here you will not find a well marked trail but if you just follow it along the edge of the crater you will know you’re heading in the right direction.
+From that point, climb for another 30 minutes or so.
+Here you will not find a well marked trail.
+However, if you just follow it along the edge of the Kawah Ijen crater you will know you’re heading in the right direction.

-Since you’re doing this in the dark a good way to know you are on the right path is to (very carefully) glance over the edge and look for all the flashlights down below.
+Since you’re doing the Ijen Crater hike in the dark a good way to know you are on the right path is to (very carefully) glance over the edge and look for all the flashlights down below.
 Those will be all the people heading to the blue fire.
 The lake will be just to the right of those people.

 After the sunrise you can head back down to the main entrance.
-This will take you around 1.5 hours and the ground is very slippery with many small rocks.
-Take it slow and be careful since you will probably already be tired from the ascend and lack of sleep.
+This will take you around 1.5 hours and the dusty path is very slippery with many small rocks.
+Take it slow and be careful.
+You will probably be tired from the ascend to the top and lack of sleep.

 How to get to Java from Bali